Native American peoples of Oregon: 1977: Confederated Tribes of Siletz Indians

-From 1975 to 1976, the Siletz people gave testimonies and sent lobbyists to the U.S. Congress in support of the Siletz Restoration Act.
+From 1975 to 1976, the Siletz people gave testimonies and sent lobbyists to the US Congress in support of the Siletz Restoration Act.
 Sponsored by Oregon Senator Mark Hatfield, the Act would restore federal recognition status to the Siletz and grant them "all Federal services and benefits" applicable to recognized tribes.
 The Act did not, however, restore reservation lands or hunting, fishing, or trapping rights.
 The Act was approved in 1977 as Public Law 95–195, and the Siletz exist today as the Confederated Tribes of Siletz Indians.
 The Siletz were officially granted the rights to 3,063 acres of reservation lands three years later, under Public Law 96-340.
 In 2016, Public Law No. 114-262 came into effect; the law restored the additional lands that were originally granted to the Siletz as part of the Coast Indian Reservation in 1855, to be held in trust for them by the federal government.

 1982: Cow Creek Band of Umpqua Tribe of Indians

 The Cow Creek Band of Umpqua Tribe of Indians were next to be restored, under Public Law 97–391 in 1982.
 The Cow Creek Band received federal recognition and services, but there was no restoration or creation of reservation lands.
-In 2018, the Western Oregon Tribal Fairness Act restored over 17 thousand acres of land to the Cow Creek Band, which are now held in trust for them by the U.S. federal government.
+In 2018, the Western Oregon Tribal Fairness Act restored over 17 thousand acres of land to the Cow Creek Band, which are now held in trust for them by the US federal government.